 £40 will fund a community event to help families understand what is being done in the participating schools and nurseries and how they can encourage and support their children's learning.

-£30 will cover a Literacy Leader's transport costs for a term.
+£30 will cover a Literacy Leader's transport costs for a term (those who don't have their own sponsor).

 £10 will buy a month's stationary for the Literacy Leaders to make notes from their training and 100 laminating pouches for making re-usable educational resources.